rionlabs/kanji.sh/.github/CONTRIBUTING.md

 Finally, if you are a developer and know the [development stack](https://github.com/aruke/kanji-printer#-built-with), go ahead and follow the steps to run Kanji Printer locally.

 You can create PRs, and submit them for review.
+Commits should be concise and having meaningful changes.
+You can use [Gitmojis](https://gitmoji.carloscuesta.me) to show the type of commit.
 Make sure you follow the PR template correctly.
 If you want to work on a massive change, please make an issue first, so that other people can participate and give suggestions on how to proceed.